Our members' magazine

-When we're creating each issue of the magazine, we record an hour-long audio version presented by Alan Power, who is the Head Gardener at Stourhead, Wiltshire, and the presenter of the Trust’s podcast series and the BBC's Gardener’s World.
+We produce an hour-long audio version of each magazine, which is presented by Alan Power, the Head Gardener at Stourhead, Wiltshire.
+He’s also the presenter of the Trust’s podcast series and the BBC's Gardener’s World.

-The show covers the main articles from the magazine and includes extra behind-the-scenes chats with our contributors.
-It’s ideal for those with visual impairment, and anyone who wants to hear exclusive interviews.
+The audio edition covers the main articles from the magazine and includes extra behind-the-scenes chats with our contributors.
+It’s ideal for those with visual impairment, or anyone who wants to hear exclusive interviews.

-You can listen to the show for free on SoundCloud.
-If visually impaired members would prefer to receive a free CD, email RNIB or phone them on 01733 375 370.
+You can listen to the audio edition for free on SoundCloud.
+If you have a visual impairment and would prefer to receive a CD – or know someone who would – email RNIB on email@example.com or phone them on 01733 375 370.

-We love to hear your feedback on the magazine and your experiences of Trust places.
-If you'd like to get in touch please email us (see below for details) or write to us at: National Trust Magazine, Heelis, Kemble Drive, Swindon, Wiltshire, SN2 2NA.
+We love to hear what you think of National Trust Magazine.
+If you'd like to get in touch, please email us on firstname.lastname@example.org or write to us at National Trust Magazine, Heelis, Kemble Drive, Swindon, Wiltshire, SN2 2NA.

-If you have an idea for a magazine article, please email us using the link below with a brief summary of your idea.
+If you have an idea for a magazine article, please email us on email@example.com with a brief summary of your idea.
 We don’t accept any unsolicited articles.